Wanting to wow your participants? Look no further than our word cloud.

 - Changing the colors of your word cloud

-Remember for the Office 365 Add-in (Beta) all polls are set up in the dashboard.
+Remember for the Office 365 Add-in all polls can be set up in PowerPoint or in the dashboard.

-To create a word cloud do the following in the dashboard:
+To create a word cloud in PowerPoint do the following:

 Select 'Word Cloud' as the poll type.